 She has covered trade and investment in the Greater Mekong Subregion and witnessed inaugurations and implementations of various Mekong initiatives and agreements from the earliest GMS Economic Program by the Asian Development Bank (ADB) in 1992 to the road and dam projects that followed.
-Her Master's thesis is Trade on the Mekong river, in which she studied the impact of trade and investment in the region.
+Her master's thesis is on trade on the Mekong river, in which she studied the impact of trade and investment in the region.

 Kannikar has contributed to several media outlets in the past years including Asia Calling, Free Speech Radio Network (FSRN), and the Straits Times.
-She has also worked as a radio commentator for various radio stations, including, a radio station operated by Chiangmai University where she is an invited lecturer for.
+She has also worked as a radio commentator for various radio stations, including a radio station operated by Chiangmai University where she is an invited lecturer.